Hammers and Striking Tools

 • Replace handles as soon as they begin to wobble or show any signs of damage

-Convertible Face: Hammers with a convertible face allow you to switch back and forth between smooth and textured depending upon which surface better suits the job you're working on.
+Hammers with a convertible face allow you to switch back and forth between smooth and textured depending upon which surface better suits the job you are working on.
+Soft-Faced Hammer:

-Soft-Faced Hammer: If you're assembling something that requires pegs or a similar fastener to be pounded in place, look for a soft-faced hammer.
+If you are assembling something that requires pegs or a similar fastener to be pounded in place, look for a soft-faced hammer.
 These tools won't mar the finish of your work piece.
+Antivibration:

-Nail-Removing Notch: This handy feature is located on the side of a hammer's head and makes it easy to pull nails back out without marring the surface or when working in tight spaces.
+This handy feature is located on the side of a hammer's head and makes it easy to pull nails back out without marring the surface or when working in tight spaces.
+Ergonomic Handle: